Newlands Fells 10th-11th July 2009

 Day 2 - Robinson - Knott Rigg - Ard Crags - Scar Crags - Causey Pike - Outerside - Barrow - Little Town

-The weather was pretty dull as i drove up the M6, and didn't get any better as i arrived in the Lakes for my second walk in the North Western fells.
-I had wanted to start my walk from the end of the Catbells ridge at Hawes end, but as is often the case by early afternoon when i arrived all the parking spaces had been taken.
-So i had to drive down to Little Town and start my walk from there.
+The weather was pretty dull as I drove up the M6, and didn't get any better as I arrived in the Lakes for my second walk in the North Western fells.
+I had wanted to start my walk from the end of the Catbells ridge at Hawes end, but as is often the case by early afternoon when I arrived all the parking spaces had been taken.
+So I had to drive down to Little Town and start my walk from there.

 Hindscarth on the left Robinson on the right with Scope End in the middle.

-Catbells summit, looking down the ridge which i missed out on this time.
+Catbells summit, looking down the ridge which I missed out on this time.
 It had actually started spotting with rain now which was a surprise as both the five day forecast and the MWIS had said it would be dry.
 I did an about turn and started along the ridge to Maiden Moor.

-Luckily the weather picked up and the views got better and better as i walked up to High Spy.
+Luckily the weather picked up and the views got better and better as I walked up to High Spy.
 The steep path up Dale Head is something to look forward to!

+On Dalehead now.
 Looking back down the Newlands valley with the ridge walked so far on the right.
 Skiddaw in the background.

 Buttermere and the High Stile ridge come in to view on the walk to Hindscarth.